 6.7.3 Evaluation

 The solution proposed allows the authorization server, i.e., NRF, to issue an access token that can be used by all members of an NF Set or NF Service Set.
 The concept of NF Set and NF Service Set has been introduced by 3GPP.
-This solution enable optimization that is sought from the mutual redundancy among the NF instances of the set.
+This solution enables optimization that is sought from the mutual redundancy among the NF instances of the set.
 It would be less optimized if each instance needs to request its own token.

 Using the same access token for a NF Service Consumers belonging to one NF Set is not explicitly described by RFC 6749.
 Other literature mentions group access tokens, but further investigation on the impact managing an access token used by NF Service Consumers of the same set is needed.